 If you exercise, it really can help you sleep better.
-For me, it definitely helps my stress levels and tires out my body a bit so I'm able to fall asleep without going into worry-mode.
+It helps my stress levels and tires out my body a bit so I can fall asleep without going into worry mode.
 It's good to exercise in the morning or early afternoons because doing it too close to bedtime can affect your sleep.

 Make lavender your BFF.

-I love using lavender Epsom salt or Pond's makeup remover wipes right before bed as the scent is a signal to my senses that it’s time for bed.
+I love using lavender Epsom salt or Pond's makeup remover wipes right before bed, as the scent signals to my senses that it’s time for bed.